paolocarta/service-mesh-ocp4/README.md

 ## Istio Steps for the sample app

-After installing the demo-app with the demo-app-installation.sh script:
+After installing the demo-app with the demo-app-installation.sh script go to:
-- Go to istio-workshop/istio-rules
+- istio-workshop/istio-rules

 There you can find all steps